hyperledger/indy-hipe/text/0149-rich-schema-schema/README.md

 `rsType`, `rsName` and `rsVersion` must be unique among all rich schema objects on the ledger.

-The generic patterns for `JSON_LD_CONTEXT` transaction, request and reply can be found in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#common-template-for-all-write-requests-for-rich-schema-objects).
+The generic patterns for `RICH_SCHEMA` transaction, request and reply can be found in [Rich Schema Objects Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#common-template-for-all-write-requests-for-rich-schema-objects).

 ### Indy VDR API
 Indy VDR methods for adding and retrieving a Rich Schema from the